Happy rainy Bank Holiday Writerly-Folks.

 I thought i’d use this grey, Sunday afternoon to share a few things…

-On the 19th of May my book; Building An Author Platform, was released to the world, and I had a little Facebook party to wish my words well on their travels, and the feedback from the launch party has been pretty great, so I thought i’d take all the marketing tips and hints from the launch and put them all in once place.
+On the 19th of May my book, How to Build an Author Platform, was released to the world, and I had a little Facebook party to wish my words well on their travels, and the feedback from the launch party has been pretty great, so I thought i’d take all the marketing tips and hints from the launch and put them all in once place.

 Because the thing is, we don’t all have oodles of pounds to throw at marketing.
 Not to mention the fact that i’ve got a better chance of finding the end of the rainbow than getting a bookbub.
 But I digress…